-- "Before You Begin" below
+- Before You Begin

-- "Launch GigaVUE-FM Instance" on page 12
+- Launch GigaVUE-FM Instance

-- "Deploy G-vTAP Containers" on page 15
+- Deploy G-vTAP Containers

-- "Configure GigaVUE Cloud Suite for OpenStack" on page 12
+- Configure GigaVUE Cloud Suite for OpenStack

 Note: GigaVUE® Fabric Manager (GigaVUE-FM) must be already installed and configured in your environment.

 Before You Begin

 This section describes the requirements and prerequisites for configuring the GigaVUE Cloud Suite for Kubernetes Containers Visibility.
 Refer to the following section for details.